kumiDa/learning/README.md

-# learning the features of the git hub as a first step!
+# the learning repository
-samuel mac dougle!
+  a simple repository to hold the simple code snippets that has amused me.